Sacusa/MoCha/README.md

 1. Generate your program's binary using the provided assembler.

-1. Place `controller.bit` and your binary in the same directory as the files in the directory loader, i.e. the directory should contain a total of five files.
+1. Place `controller.bit` and your binary in the same directory as the files in the directory `loader`, i.e. the directory should contain a total of five files.

 1. Run the script `comb_bin` and pass the name of your binary as the first argument.
 Windows users will need to run `comb_bin.bat` while Linux users will need to run `comb_bin.sh`.